-5. I see a vendor wandering around the hallways in our clinic trying to find a doctor that he can talk to, and he doesn't wear any Vendormate ID badge.
+3. I see a vendor wandering around the hallways in our clinic trying to find a doctor.
+He is not wearing a Vendormate ID badge.
 Should I do anything?

-Yes, you should ask him if he has checked in at the front desk.
-If not, you should ask the vendor to register with Vendormate and wear a Vendormate ID badge.
-Remember, reps should always wear Vendormate ID badges when they are on TTUHSC premises.
+Yes, you should ask him if he has checked in to the Vendormate system.
+If not, you should ask the vendor to register with Vendormate and either wear a Vendormate ID badge or obtain a digital badge.
+Remember, reps should always register and check in with Vendormate when they are on TTUHSC premises.

-6. Our department would like to send one of our employees to attend training sessions on the use of equipment already owned by TTUHSC.
+4. Our department would like to send one of our employees to attend training sessions on the use of equipment already owned by TTUHSC.
 Can we receive reimbursement for travel and lodging from that vendor?